coil-language/coil-lang/README.md

 # Coil-Lang

-Coil is a delightful small yet expressive dynamic language.
+Coil is a delightfully small yet expressive language.

 ```
 let score_to_letter_grade = ~CallMap{